Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 - What is the average age of our consumers?
 - What is the least common and most common gender present?
 What is the numerical amount of each gender?
+- What is the average time spent on each social media platform by age?
-- What is the average income of individuals based on their desired social media platform?
+- What is the average income and debt of individuals based on their desired social media platform?
-- sjsjsjs
+- Do homeowners tend to spend more or less time on social media compared to non-homeowners?
+- How does location and demographics affect the choice of social media platform?

+The first line of code connects us to the ``` consumer_database ```